 Let’s consider the implications of Maslow’s theory for learning professionals.
 As learning is a ‘growth need’, it sits at the very top of his original hierarchy.
 As such, we know that it’s difficult for us to learn if our lower level needs are left unsatisfied.

 You’re unlikely to want to learn to play the piano if you haven’t eaten in 24 hours.
 You probably won’t open Duolingo if your house is on fire.
-Likewise, you won’t be interested in completing your compliance training if your safety is in jeopardy.
+Similarly, if something jeopardises your safety, you won’t be very interested in completing your compliance training.

 As learning professionals, there’s only so much we can do to satisfy our learners’ physiological needs.
 However, we can and should be aware of them and the impact they have on motivation.
 In turn, this awareness should drive understanding and empathy.